 An Internal Service Provider is a university unit that provides goods and/or services to another university unit.
 Related costs are billed to the receiving unit using an approved recharge rate.

-University Contracts are contracts with suppliers that have been through a competitive process and the terms have been secured at the best value and are available to authorized users university-wide.
+Strategic Contracts are contracts with suppliers that have been through a competitive process and the terms have been secured at the best value and are available to authorized users university-wide.
 These suppliers provide goods and services with favorable terms for pricing, delivery and other factors and thus are the preferred source for purchasing goods or services from external entities.
-Procurement Services should be contacted before placing large-quantity orders off of University Contracts, as the orders may be eligible for additional discounts.
+Procurement Services should be contacted before placing large-quantity orders off of Strategic Contracts, as the orders may be eligible for additional discounts.

 3. Other Supplier